 Yes!
-Waypoints Counseling accepts the following insurances: BCBS PPO, BCBS HMO (Magellan), United/Optum, Cigna, Amerigroup (Medicaid), Superior HealthPlans (Medicaid), FirstCare Star Medicaid, FirstCare Health Plans, and Medicare.
-If your insurance is not accepted at this clinic, you can be provided with a document to submit to your insurance for full or partial reimbursement for out-of-network therapy benefits.
+Waypoints Counseling accepts the following insurances: BCBS PPO, BCBS HMO (Magellan), United/Optum, Cigna, Amerigroup (Medicaid), Superior HealthPlans (Medicaid), FirstCare Star Medicaid, FirstCare Health Plans, Group and Pension Administrators/Molina Health Care, and Medicare.
+If your insurance is not accepted at this clinic, you can be provided with a document to submit to your insurance for possible full or partial reimbursement for out-of-network therapy benefits.
 A sliding fee scale is also available for those who qualify.

 Yes.
 There are often times when insurance plans will allow a prescribed number of sessions.
 In those cases, Waypoints Counseling will employ Solution-Focused treatment which would focus on how to make changes in a short amount of time to meet the goal you have for yourself.

 What if I don’t have insurance?